 If you have a parallel job you can get more total memory by requesting more nodes.
 Depending on the characteristics of your code you may also need to run fewer processes per node.

 Here’s an example.
-Suppose your job on Oakley includes the following lines:
+Suppose your job on Pitzer includes the following lines: